Tesla cancels Model S Plaid+ ahead of event: What about 520+ miles of range?

 Plaid+ is canceled.
 No need, as Plaid is just so good.— Elon Musk (@elonmusk) June 6, 2021

-The Plaid might be so good, but it takes only a quick scan of the rest of the specs to wonder whether it’s as good without 520 miles of range?
+The Plaid might be so good, but it takes only a quick scan of the rest of the specs to wonder whether it’s as good without 520 miles of range.

-The Plaid+, as it was suggested up until recently, was due to offer the same (or better) 1.99-second 0-60 mph acceleration from a tri-motor layout, as well as potentially better dynamic performance.
+The Plaid+, as it was suggested up until recently, was due to offer the same (or better) 0-60 mph time of 1.99 seconds from the Plaid's tri-motor layout, as well as potentially better dynamic performance.
 But the range had been its key differentiating point.

-Musk had previously suggested that the top-of-the-line model was due to share some of its engineering with the second-generation Roadster, was originally due in late 2021; recently Tesla indicated the Plaid+ was delayed to mid-2022.
+Musk had previously suggested that the top-of-the-line model was due to share some of its engineering with the second-generation Roadster.
+Originally due in late 2021, Tesla recently indicated the Plaid+ was delayed to mid-2022.
 The Plaid+ was due to use Tesla’s next-generation 4680-format cells, while the rest of the Model S (including the Plaid) continue to use their current 18650 format.

 New Tesla Roadster

-“What we are seeing is that once you have a range above 420 miles, more range doesn’t really matter,” said Musk to the Tesla fan site Elektrek.
+“What we are seeing is that once you have a range above 420 miles, more range doesn’t really matter,” Musk said to the Tesla fan site Elektrek.
 “There are essentially zero trips above 400 miles where the driver doesn’t need to stop for restroom, food, coffee, etc., anyway.”

 That might be true, but in the very cold winter weather, at U.S. highway speeds, it’s not unusual to see more than 30% less than the EPA rating in an EV—Tesla included.